Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Introduction

 Other papers consider the possible role for both molecular and diquark degrees of freedom.
 Refs.~\cite{Chen:2020aos,Xue:2020vtq} both advocate $X_0$ as an isoscalar $\bar D^* K^*$ molecule, and whereas Ref.~\cite{Xue:2020vtq} does not propose an explanation for $X_1$, Ref.~\cite{Chen:2020aos} argues that $X_1$ is a P-wave diquark-antidiquark state.
 Finally, production and decay of the $X(2900)$ pair was studied in Ref.~\cite{Qin:2020zlg}.

 We do not offer a detailed analysis of these recent results; we note, rather, that many of the conclusions are based on methods that have not been carefully validated in the multiquark sector.
 It is therefore important to continue to explore options for the LHCb signal.
-Here we examine the possibility that a triangle cusp can give rise to enhancement in $\bar{D}K$.
+Here we examine the possibility that a kinematical cusp can give rise to enhancement in $\bar{D}K$.
 Cusps have been invoked as explanatory mechanisms in hadronic physics for many years, most prominently by Bugg, who used them to describe the $Z(4430)$~\cite{Bugg:2007vp}, threshold synchronisation~\cite{Bugg:2008wu}, and the $Z_b(10610)$ and $Z_b(10650)$~\cite{Bugg:2011jr}.
 More recently, there has been a surge of interest in the explanatory power of triangle and other singularities, with many applications~\cite{ghlmz, clm, Swanson:2014tra, Swanson:2015bsa, Guo:2015umn, Liu:2015fea, aps, Ikeda:2016zwx}.
-Ref.~\cite{Guo:2019twa} presents a review of this recent activity.
+We remark that we do not distinguish two-body threshold (Wigner) cusps from triangle singularities in the following as these are intertwined in the production mechanism; rather we refer to any enhancement that appears due to the production portion of the process as a kinematical cusp.
+These concepts are usefully reviewed in Ref.~\cite{Guo:2019twa}.

 We explore the implications of a triangle diagram coupling between an initial $B^+$ meson and the final $D\bar{D}K$ state.
 As we have noted, such a production mechanism can naturally lead to enhancements in rates at thresholds that correspond to nearly on-shell intermediate states.
 In this case $\bar{D}^*K^*$ and $\bar D_1(2420)K$ thresholds occur at 2902 and 2917~MeV respectively, and so offer a promising mechanism for investigation.
 (We will from now on use $\bar D_1$ to stand for $\bar D_1(2420)$; the partner state $\bar D_1(2430)$ is significantly broader and is thus unlikely to have a role in the formation of the narrow $X(2900)$ structures.)